Cuboctahedron: Measurement and other metric properties

-Buckminster Fuller found that the cuboctahedron is the only polyhedron in which the distance between its center to the vertex is the same as the length of its edges.
+Buckminster Fuller noted that cuboctahedron has the rare property that the distance from the center to the vertex is the same as the length of its edges.
 In other words, it has the same length vectors in three-dimensional space, known as vector equilibrium.
 The rigid struts and the flexible vertices of a cuboctahedron may also be transformed progressively into a regular icosahedron, regular octahedron, regular tetrahedron.
 Fuller named this the jitterbug transformation.

 A cuboctahedron has the Rupert property, meaning there is a polyhedron of the same or larger size that can pass through its hole.